cvhariharan/cvhariharan/README.md

-2910 is the number of partitions of 48 into distinct parts.
+110 is the side of the smallest square that can be tiled with distinct integer-sided squares.